 The Tax Receivable Agreement provides that upon a "Change of Control" under the Tax Receivable Agreement (which is defined to include, among other things, a 50% change in control of Portillo's Inc., the approval of a complete plan of liquidation or dissolution of Portillo's Inc., the disposition of all or substantially all of Portillo's Inc.'s direct or indirect assets or a change of a majority of the Board of Directors without approval of at least two-thirds majority of the then-existing Board members), upon a breach of any of our material obligations under the Tax Receivable Agreement or if, at any time, we elect an early termination of the Tax Receivable Agreement, then our obligations, or our successor's obligations, under the Tax Receivable Agreement to make payments will accelerate.
 The accelerated payments required in such circumstances will be calculated by reference to the present value (at a discount rate equal to the lesser of (i) 6.5% per annum and (ii) one year LIBOR (or its successor rate) plus 100 basis points) of all future payments that holders of LLC Units or other recipients would have been entitled to receive under the Tax Receivable Agreement, and such accelerated payments and any other future payments under the Tax Receivable Agreement will utilize certain valuation assumptions, including an assumption that we would have sufficient taxable income to fully utilize all potential future tax benefits that are subject to the Tax Receivable Agreement.
-Based on these assumptions and assuming that the market value of a share of Class A common stock were to be equal to an initial public offering price of \$18.50 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and a discount rate of 1.25%, we estimate that the aggregate amount of these termination payments would be approximately \$385.9 million if Portillo's Inc. were to exercise its early termination right immediately following this offering.
+Based on these assumptions and assuming that the market value of a share of Class A common stock were to be equal to an initial public offering price of \$20.00 per share of Class A common stock and a discount rate of 1.25%, we estimate that the aggregate amount of these termination payments would be approximately \$390.5 million if Portillo's Inc. were to exercise its early termination right immediately following this offering.
 The foregoing number is merely an estimate and the actual payments could differ materially.